"The Portuguese lessons are going really well. Elisabete is a really nice and good teacher."

 However, if you’re looking for a language course that adapts to your learning style and is completely tailored to your interests, your best option is Listen & Learn.
 If you send us a quick enquiry, we’ll make sure you are paired up with a native Portuguese tutor who will build a completely personalised course that fits your every requirement and take your language skills to the highest level!

-You and your colleagues can be trained by our native-speaking fully-qualified Portuguese tutors at a time and location to suit you.
-Classes can take place any day, even weekends, and can happen in the morning, afternoon or evening.
-If the case may be that your home or office is not convenient, there is always the option to take your classes at the office of your teacher.
-Study books for the lesson are provided.
+You and your group can be trained by our native speaker qualified Portuguese teachers and can meet at your place of work or home at a time that works best for you.
+Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
+If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
+You will be provided with all relevant lesson materials.
 Enquire now about our Portuguese Courses or Take A Free Portuguese Level Test

 From our clients all over the world